lflaherty/evfirmware-vcu/firmware/README.md

 * Powering off inverter power channel
 * Enabling the ECU fault output (this will open the SDC relays)
 * Apply a solid LED output to indicate that the ECU is stuck
-* Hold in an infite loop - we no longer proceeed past this point.
+* Hold in an infinite loop - we no longer proceeed past this point.

 These operations are done with as little firmware layers as possible - they will write directly to hardware (i.e. they bypass the `Vehicle Control` component, and the drivers below this, as it is likely unclear what has caused this fault).